Chat with us, powered by LiveChat ;

 Real Estate Investment Trusts (REITs)

-Real Estate Investment Trusts (REITs) are companies that own, operate, or finance income-producing real estate across a range of property sectors.
+Real Estate Investment Trusts (REITs) are companies that own, operate, or finance income-producing real estate across various property sectors.
 These trusts allow individuals to invest in large-scale, income-generating real estate without directly owning or managing properties.
-REITs were established in the United States in 1960 by Congress to allow all investors to invest in diversified portfolios of real estate assets.
+Congress established REITs in the United States in 1960 to allow all investors to invest in diversified portfolios of real estate assets.

 Since then, they have grown in popularity and become a widely recognized and accessible investment vehicle, offering dividends derived from rental income and property appreciation.
 REITs are publicly traded on major exchanges, making them a liquid and accessible way for investors to gain exposure to the real estate market.